 We calculated effect sizes (ES) and power based on the statistics reported in the target article through G*Power (Faul et al., 2007).
 The effects were Cohen’s omega= 0.25 in Experiment 1 and Cohen’s omega = 0.24 in Experiment 2, and our power analysis indicated that the smallest required sample size was 236 for a power of 0.95 and alpha of 0.05.
 We included the details of the calculation and power analysis in the “Effect size calculations of the original study effects” section in the supplementary materials.

-Given the many adjustments we added to the replication and adding two extra independent variables (2 conditions by 3 conditions), and taking into account possible exclusions, we aimed for a total sample of 1500 participants.
-A sensitivity analysis of ANOVA f-test (alpha = .05, power = .95) indicated that a sample of 1500 would allow the detection of f = 0.10 (interaction for: groups =12, numerator df=2) and w = 0.10, which are effects much weaker than any effects reported in the target article.
-Also, the sample would be sufficiently powered to detect contrasts of d = 0.40 (95% power, alpha = 5%, one-tail), which correspond to a medium effect in social psychology research (Lovakov & Agadullina, 2021).
+Given the many adjustments we added to the replication, adding a condition to the status quo manipulation, and adding an additional independent variable (resulting in a 3 by 3 between subject design), and taking into account possible exclusions, we aimed for a total sample of 1500 participants.
+A sensitivity analysis of ANOVA f-test (alpha = .05, power = .95) indicated that a sample of 1350 (assuming 10% exclusions) would allow the detection of f = 0.12 (interaction for: groups = 9, numerator df = 4) and w = 0.12, which are effects much weaker than any effects reported in the target article.
+Also, the sample would be sufficiently powered to detect contrasts of d = 0.42 (n per condition after 10% assumed exclusions = 150; 95% power, alpha = 5%, two-tail), which correspond to slightly above medium effects in social psychology research (Xiao et al., 2023).

 [To demonstrate the results after data collection we simulated a dataset of 1001 participants using Qualtrics and reported our analyses below based on that dataset.
 Results will later be updated to a sample of 1500 and the real data.]